AmeenMP/Chatbot-Personality/README.md

 This project is a Telegram bot integrated with OpenAI's GPT API, designed to engage in conversations with users.
 The bot handles user messages, stores conversation history in a SQLite database, and dynamically generates responses using AI.
 The project is built using Python, leveraging libraries such as python-telegram-bot for Telegram API interaction, SQLAlchemy for ORM, and FastAPI for optional webhook-based deployment.

+## Features

+Dynamic Responses: The bot interacts with users, processes their input, and generates responses using the OpenAI GPT API.

+User Management: Tracks users and their conversation history in an SQLite database.

+Polling & Webhook Support: The bot can operate via Telegram's polling method or through a FastAPI-based webhook.

+Error Handling: Basic error management to ensure smooth user experience.

 ## Project Structure